mlcommons/croissant/docs/croissant-spec-draft.md

   ...
 }
 ```

-Note that in order to use properties from external vocabularies, you may need to declare that your Croissant entity conforms to a type from that vocabulary.
-For example, `prov:wasGeneratedBy` is defined to apply to `prov:Entity`, so we declare our `sc:Dataset` to also be a `prov:Entity`.
-Similarly, we declare the `cr:FileObject` to be a `prov:Entity` to use `prov:wasDerivedFrom`.

 While you can use any vocabulary, it is up to the consumer of the Croissant file to interpret these external properties.